 7. Ford Fiesta Econetic - 85.6mpg

-Do remember that small diesel cars often boast excellent economy, but this may not suit your life.
-Small city cars are great for commuting into town, but the small dimensions and cramped interior means family trips will be very uncomfortable indeed - and there won't be much space for the shopping.
+Do remember that small diesel cars often boast excellent economy but this may not suit your lifestyle.
+Small city cars are great for commuting into town, but the tiny dimensions and cramped interior mean family trips can be very uncomfortable indeed - and there won't be much space for the shopping.

 You need to think carefully about which car will suit your needs best before you make a decision, rather than thinking purely about the fuel economy.

 The cut-off point for our most economical cars list is an astonishing combined cycle return of 85.6mpg.
 Below that sit a cluster of fantastic cars that average over 80mpg but didn't quite make it into the fuel efficiency hall of fame.
 Any one of them should still be seriously cheap to run.
 Here's the best of the rest...